camunda/camunda-docs/docs/reference/glossary.md

 ### Inbound Connector

-Inbound [connectors](#connector) in Camunda Platform 8 enable workflows to receive data or messages from external systems or services, making it possible to integrate workflows into a wider business process or system architecture.
+Inbound [Connectors](#connector) in Camunda Platform 8 enable workflows to receive data or messages from external systems or services, making it possible to integrate workflows into a wider business process or system architecture.

-Inbound connectors include three subtypes - [webhooks](#webhook), [subscriptions](#subscription), and [polling](#polling).
+Inbound Connectors include three subtypes - [webhooks](#webhook), [subscriptions](#subscription), and [polling](#polling).

 ### Incident